SPAAM-community/wss-summer-school/docs/2022/README.md

 ## What

-You will need access to the internet, and a terminal of some form (see this editions page [Resources](2022/resources) for suggestions)
+You will need access to the internet, and a modern web browser.

+Each participant will being given a cloud computing node kindly provided by the German [deNBI infrastructure](https://www.denbi.de/cloud) for the duration of the summer school.

+Registration links will be sent via email all participants, however detailed instructions on registration procedure can be seen [here](2022/denbi-registration).

+Once you've recieved your link, each participant will need to open the link in their browser.
+On the Guacamole page please use the username/password und 'Login credentials' [here](https://cloud.denbi.de/wiki/simple_vm/customization/#apache-guacamole).
+You should then see a desktop environment.

+If you get a message about permissions for 'colour mangement', please use the password described for the 'Ubuntu User' in the next code block below the 'Login Credentials'.

 ## Contents Overview